QuBo-Delft/QuBo/README.md

 Navigate to the folder (main repository) that contains the .gradle folder.

-For MacOS/Linux users:
+- macOS/Linux:
-1. Use the command "./gradlew server:bootRun" for running the server application;
+    1. Use the command `./gradlew server:bootRun` to start the server;
-2. Use the command "./gradlew client:run" for running the client application;
+    2. Use the command `./gradlew client:run` to run the client application.

-For Window users:
+- Windows:
-1. Use the command "gradlew server:bootRun" for running the server application;
+    1. Use the command "gradlew server:bootRun" to start the server;
-2. Use the command "gradlew client:run" for running the client application;
+    2. Use the command "gradlew client:run" to run the client application;

 ---
 - Run with Intellij:
     1. Import the project;
     2. Run /server/src/main/java/nl/tudelft/oopp/qubo/QuBo.java (server application);
     3. Run /client/src/main/java/nl/tudelft/oopp/qubo/MainApp.java (client application);

 (The gradle version of this application is 6.3)